penrose/penrose/packages/docs-site/blog/bloom.md

 <CirclePackingDisjoint />
 </div>

 Notice how the circles push each other around?
-This doesn't require any collision detection, event handler set up, or physics engine to implement.
-Instead, you only need to specify that the balls shouldn't overlap!
+With Bloom, all you need to do is specify that the circles shouldn't overlap:

 ```ts
 forall({ c1: Circle, c2: Circle }, ({ c1, c2 }) => {